lpsmith/linux-inotify/README.md

 Some of the downsides are:

-1.   `linux-notify` currently requires linux 2.6.28,  even though `inotify` support debuted in linux 2.6.13.
-I would kind of like to fix this at some point,  but it isn't a personal priority.
+1. Due to the use of `inotify_init1`,  `linux-notify` currently requires linux 2.6.27 or later,  even though `inotify` support debuted in linux 2.6.13.
+You can check which version of linux is on a machine via `uname -a`.
+I would like to fix this at some point, but it isn't a personal priority.

 2.   `linux-notify` requires GHC 7.0.2 or later,  whereas `hinotify` works with many versions of GHC 6.
-I have no plans on fixing this.
+I have no plans to fix this.

 3.   `linux-notify` is currently just a quick proof of concept.
 Documentation is missing.
 The API is still in flux and needs